zhzhang2018/flying_beagle/Initial-design-diary.md

 #### The lifter should be easy to swap

 Reason: Would definitely need to prepare spares.
 Also, this opens up to different configurations.
 Example: When facing drum opponents, maybe arm can have a spoon-like curve at the end to fit into the back of drums.

+This also means that Tantrum (2021)'s srimech design might not work too well.
+See their [photo album](https://photos.google.com/share/AF1QipOpEqNA1lCvuAV3ZvwB2k8h1N9K4mluP_-mK77eoKt6AT2JPFcvYMxtELM2SjaN8w?key=VVJyWm1yZDgyNnpPQ1R4dzVFWFNmNEcyM1htOGJn) as a reference - it's simply one giant bent rod, clamped down in the back to be held in-place, with a soldered hub that attaches to the gear-thing for transmission.
+For weight's sake, I highly doubt a metal rod would be a reasonable choice for 3lb; for servicing, having one side of the rod damaged might require replacing the entire thing.
+But one could also argue it's a simple design, too, I guess, as long as there's something solid enough to hold it down at the right place, like Fingertech's beater bar motor clamp.

 #### The lifter needs to have good bite power